Introduction

-Fresh blueberries are a nutritious option for a vegan diet, packed with antioxidants, vitamins, and fiber.
-Including them in your daily meals can support overall health and wellbeing.
+Fresh blueberries are a nutritious option for a vegan diet, providing antioxidants, vitamins, and fibre.
+Including them in your daily meals may support overall health and well-being.

 A vegan diet is associated with plants such as grains, nuts, fruits, and vegetables.
-Those who call themselves vegans do not eat any food that comes from animals, including eggs and dairy products (The vegan diet, 2022).
+Individuals who follow a vegan lifestyle do not eat any food that comes from animals, including eggs and dairy products (The vegan diet, 2022).

-- Healthy vegans need to eat 5 portions each day of fruits and vegetables.
+- 5 portions of fruits and vegetables each day.

-- Include starchy carbohydrates such as rice, pasta, and potatoes—ideally whole grains where possible.
+- Starchy carbohydrates such as rice, pasta, and potatoes, ideally whole grains where possible.

-- Choose lower-fat and lower-sugar options by consuming fortified dairy alternatives such as yogurt and soya drinks.
+- Choose lower-fat and lower-sugar options by consuming fortified dairy alternatives such as yoghurt substitutes and soya drinks.

-- Include nuts and seeds rich in omega-3 fatty acids, such as walnuts.
+- Nuts and seeds rich in omega-3 fatty acids, such as walnuts.

 - Drink plenty of fluids, up to 2 litres per day.

-- Ensure adequate intake of vitamin D, vitamin B12, iodine, selenium, calcium, and iron.
+- Key elements such as vitamin D, vitamin B12, iodine, selenium, calcium, and iron.

 The Effect of Healthy Vegan Diets

 Vegan diets are usually higher in vitamins C and E, folic acid, and magnesium, and lower in calories, cholesterol, and saturated fat.
-Experts have found that vegetarians and vegans enjoy a lower risk of cardiovascular disease, type 2 diabetes, obesity, and certain cancers (Craig, 2009).
+Experts suggest that vegetarians and vegans may have a lower risk of cardiovascular disease, type 2 diabetes, obesity, and certain cancers (Craig, 2009).

-Veganism is more than just a diet – it is a lifestyle choice that avoids all animal products.
-Vegans are encouraged to consume B12-fortified foods such as rice beverages, fortified soy, and breakfast cereals, and to include plant foods rich in omega-3 ALA, including camla oil, soy products, ground flaxseeds, and walnuts.
+Veganism is not just a diet but a lifestyle choice that avoids all animal products.
+Vegans are encouraged to consume B12-fortified foods such as rice beverages, fortified soy, and breakfast cereals, and to include plant foods rich in omega-3 ALA, including canola oil, soy products, ground flaxseeds, and walnuts.
 Unlike vegetarians, who may still consume dairy, eggs, or honey, vegans completely avoid them.

 The Effect of Vegetarian Diets